 Policy reference: PPL Guide 8.3.1 General administration & delegation

-A member of the AAT may disclose information if the information concerns a threat to the life, health or welfare of a person and the member believes that the disclosure is necessary to prevent or lessen the threat.
-If the threat suggests that an offence may be or has been committed against a person the AAT member can disclose information for the purpose of preventing, investigating or prosecuting that offence.
+A member of the ART may disclose information if the information concerns a threat to the life, health or welfare of a person and the member believes that the disclosure is necessary to prevent or lessen the threat.
+If the threat suggests that an offence may be or has been committed against a person the ART member can disclose information for the purpose of preventing, investigating or prosecuting that offence.

 Last reviewed: